embold/embold-github-action/README.md

           emboldRepoUid: ${{ secrets.EMBOLD_REPO_UID }}
           repositoryConfigPath: repository-configuration.json
           verbose: true
+          qualityGate: 'true'
 ```

 ## Prerequisites

-- A repository configuration JSON file (default: `repository-configuration.json` in the root directory)
+- A repository configuration JSON file (default: `repository-configuration.json` in the root directory) or enable `downloadConfig`
 - Embold access token stored as a GitHub secret
 - Embold repository UID

 ## How It Works

+1. Optionally downloads the repository configuration from Embold server
-1. Downloads the BrowserStack CQ Scanner from the specified URL
+2. Downloads the BrowserStack CQ Scanner from the specified URL
-2. Extracts the scanner archive
+3. Extracts the scanner archive
-3. Runs the Embold scanner with the provided configuration
+4. Runs the Embold scanner with the provided configuration
-4. Publishes results to the specified Embold repository
+5. Publishes results to the specified Embold repository
+6. Optionally checks and outputs the quality gate status

 ## Support